Schedule: Sept 8, 2020 (day after Labor Day) through June 11. Morning drop-off is 8:45am - 9am. Afternoon pick up is 3:00 - 3:15pm.

-Grade Levels: For our inaugural year, we’ll be accepting up to 10 founding students, K-3rd, and will add additional grade levels and students each year.
-These lucky students will have the once-in-a-lifetime opportunity to build their school from the ground up.
+Grades: For 2020, we’ll be accepting up to 8 founding students, K-2nd, and will add additional grade levels and students each year.
+These lucky children will have the once-in-a-lifetime opportunity to create their learning environment from the ground up.

-Apply: We are now enrolling for next school year (starting September 2020).
+Apply: If interested, please call or text us at 586-337-9300.
 This is your chance to be on the leading edge of education.
 Start your hero’s journey.
-Change the world.
+Change the world!

 Daily Challenge & Socratic Discussions: Discussions that inspire, offer a challenge, introduce a new processes, reflect on lesson learned, or refocus priorities and studio intentionality.